gardener/gardener/docs/proposals/33-machine-image-capabilities.md

 2. Operating System Maintenance Operations

-When performing maintenance operations on a cluster, Gardener has to know which machine image is used for a given machine type.
+When performing maintenance operations on a cluster, Gardener has to know which machine image can be used for a given machine type.
 This is important to ensure that the maintenance operation is performed correctly and does not break the worker nodes.

 3. Gardener Dashboard Shoot Creation